phones24/ep133-export-to-daw/README.md

   - Fader params
   - FX send/return
   - Track grouping: 4 groups, same as on the device
-  - First group can be exported as a Drum Rack track
+  - Any group can be exported as a Drum Rack track
 - DAWproject (universal DAW format created by Bitwig):
   - Export as arrangements with clips
   - Includes archived samples